pdbforone/audiobook-pipeline-styletts-personal/README_EXCELLENCE.md

 A **personal audiobook creation system** that transforms your ebook library into professional-grade audiobooks with state-of-the-art TTS, professional audio mastering, and a beautiful UI.

+> **Update (Nov 2025):** To keep the environment lean, F5-TTS has been removed.
+> XTTS v2 now handles expressive narration, with Kokoro-onnx providing a fast CPU fallback.

 **Not for business.
 For craft.**

 ---